pleme-io/akeyless-action/README.md

 ### Job Permissions Requirement

-The default usage relies on using the GitHub JWT to login to AKeyless.
+The default usage relies on using the GitHub JWT to login to Akeyless.
 To make this available, you have to configure it in your job workflow:

 ```
 jobs: